sxycyck/dcce/README.md

 ### Train a model

-You can train a model by using following commands in directory "dcce-master/"
+You can train a model by using following commands in directory **dcce-master**

 ```
 python -m bootstrap.run -o  $CONFIG_FILE